 Leaching – The adhesive looks to have leaked from under the label.

 Flagging – Where part of the label is not attached to the product.

-Scuffing - Part of the label is moving causing creasing.
+Scuffing – Part of the label is moving to cause creasing.

 Staining – The adhesive is visible through the label causing cosmetic issues.